michaldziurowski/go-performance-tools/README.md

 ```

-Or we could start a http server to please our eyes with slightly different representation of analytic data:
+Or we could start an http server to please our eyes with a slightly different representation of analytic data:

 ```bash
 > go tool pprof --http=:8080 cpu.out
 ```

-On the first screen we will see graph representation (the bigger rectange is the more time is used for this function, red paths represent paths which take the most time).
+On the first screen, we will see graph representation (the bigger rectangle is the more time is used for this function, red paths represent paths which take the most time).

 ![pprof_web_view.png](pprof_web_view.png)

-But we could also select from "View" menu interactive flame graph (the bigger horizontal bar is the more time is used for this function).
+But we could also select from the "View" menu interactive flame graph (the bigger horizontal bar is the more time is used for this function).
 May I add... it looks awesome!

 ![pprof_flame_graph.png](pprof_flame_graph.png)

 What we learned is that our program spends much time in time.parse.
-If you think about it (or if you read blog I liked at the beggining) then you might come to an conclusion that you dont need to parse each line to a separate structure and since the date format is the same in each line and known upfront we could do the calculation by ourselfs (in an ugly but efficient way):
+If you think about it (or if you read blog I liked at the beginning) then you might come to an conclusion that you don't need to parse each line to a separate structure and since the date format is the same in each line and known upfront we could do the calculation by ourselves (in an ugly but efficient way):

 ```go
 func newCarRecord(b []byte) (int, float64) {